vemonet/vemonet.github.io/README.md

 yarn dev
 ```

-Your site is now running at http://localhost:8000
+The site is now running at http://localhost:8000

-_Note: You'll also see a second link: http://localhost:8000/___graphql.
+Note: there is also another access: http://localhost:8000/___graphql.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).

+## 📦️ Build

 Build in the `public` folder: